 Disney released information sharing how PhotoPass would look upon the reopening of the parks.
 Props would still be in use.
 However, they would properly cleaned between each use.
-For what it’s worth, I haven’t seen any evidence that props have actually been used, but that doesn’t necessarily mean they aren’t using them.

 Second, physical distancing between the Photographer and Guest would still be maintained.
 Guests are encouraged to have their Magic Band or card ready to be scanned prior to taking the photos.